fleetdm/fleet/handbook/engineering/README.md

 ### Bug process

+All bugs in Fleet are tracked on the [bugs board](https://app.zenhub.com/workspaces/-bugs-647f6d382e171b003416f51a/board) in ZenHub.

 #### Bug States
 The lifecycle stages of a bug at Fleet are:
 1. Inbox
 2. Reproduced
+3. In product drafting (as needed)
-3. In engineering process
+4. In engineering
-4. Awaiting QA
+5. Awaiting QA

 The above are all the possible states for a bug as envisioned in this process.
-These states each correspond to a set of GitHub labels, assignees, and board memberships.
+These states each correspond to a set of GitHub labels, assignees, and boards.

 See [Bug states and filters](#bug-states-and-filters) at the end of this document for descriptions of these states and links to each GitHub filter.

-#### Inbox
+### Inbox
 When a new bug is created using the [bug report form](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=), it is in the "inbox" state.

 At this state, the [bug review DRI](#rituals) (QA) is responsible for going through the inbox and documenting reproduction steps, asking for more reproduction details from the reporter, or asking the product team for more guidance.
 QA has one week to move the bug to the next step (reproduced).